afaafhariri/book-master/README.md

 # bookmaster.lk

 A simple online bookstore project.\
-A goal of this project is to learn React and Node.js with TypeScript.
+The goal of this project is to learn React and Node.js with TypeScript.

 ### Getting Started
 To run the project open two terminals and navigate into **client** and **server** directories separately in each terminal.\